 - A culture where drinking, overwork, or stimulant use is normalized

-Signs Beneath the Surface
+What Are the Signs Beneath the Surface?

 - Needing alcohol, stimulants, or another substance to perform or unwind